Reliable-Information-Lab-HEVS/ACL-2025-Low-perplexity-LLM-generated-sequences/README.md

 ### 3. Add Infinigram Corpus Frequencies

-This script counts the number of utterances of each low-perp window in the experiment folder.
+This script counts the number of matches in the training data of each low-perp window in the Experiment folder (in examples _"batch_experiment"_ and _"test_experiment"_).
 This must be run after `infer`.

 ```bash